-It’s basically a tool you can use to guide and feel more under control with your trading !
+It’s basically a tool you can use to guide and feel more confident and under control with your trading !

 Hope this data is useful and if you find any interesting patterns by analyzing it please do not doubt to let me know !

 PD1 -> Why doesn’t the XIV return to the same level when the VXX goes up and down ?
 If the VXX goes from Price A to B and then back to A then the XIV should also come back to its starting price.
 Unfortunately that does not happen.
 No product has been created that can reach close to that level.
-If it had then the XIV would be more than twice its value by now.
+If it had then the XIV would maybe be more than twice its value by now.
 It would be possible if a perfect inverse could be obtained, like the name of the product often (mis)leads to believe.
 But what the product does is to go up or down the opposite percentage of the VXX on a daily basis, but opposite in sign is not the same as an inverse.
-Many traders think that the VIX should behave like a mathematical inverse and get disappointed and poorer when they realized it does not.
+Many traders think that the VIX should behave on the long run like a mathematical inverse and get disappointed and poorer when they realized it does not.

 PD2 -> How is Contango/Backwardation calculated and why does it affect the VXX and therefore the XIV price ?
 That is answered in the VXX blog post where it says PD4.